jeyakatsa/Ecare/Readme.md

 ### Exchange Rate Mechanics:

-***MonaLisa tokens will act as "Personal Currencies"*** so in order for them to be successfully exchanged, they will need the consent of both parties *(like trading one NFT for another OR specifically speaking, trading 1 Yuan for 1 Dollar, or 50 Yuans for 1 Dollar, etc)*.
+In order for them to be successfully exchanged, they will need the consent of both parties *(like trading one NFT for another OR specifically speaking, trading 1 Yuan for 1 Dollar, or 50 Yuans for 1 Dollar, etc)*.

 **Scenario 1:** *Party A agrees to exchange 1 of their Tokens for 1 Token from Party B.*